12 Gross Motor Activities For Toddlers

 Helping Your Child Develop Through Play

-Gross motor skills are an important part of your toddler’s development.
-Encouraging them to participate in gross motor activities can help them reach their full potential.
-You don’t need to spend a lot of money or buy expensive equipment.
-All you need is some creativity and the 12 activities listed above!
-Have fun helping your child develop through play!
+You don’t need to spend a lot of money or buy expensive equipment or toys.
+All you need is some creativity and the 12 activities listed above.